This post may contain affiliate links, what’s that? Click here.

 House of Tiles, it’s hard to miss, located just across the street from Bellas Artes.
 This palatial home was built in the 18th century and decorated with the traditional painted blue and white tiles from Puebla.
 There’s a restaurant in the interior patio today so it’s another good option to rest your feet.

 Palacio de Bellas Artes

 My friend needed to leave for work and left me to spend my last hour at Bellas Artes.
 Entry was 60 pesos, with an additional 30 pesos to be able to take photos.
 There’s also a free bag check for anything larger than a small purse, but after a day of lugging a backpack around, I was more than happy to hand it over.

 The upper floor is where the magic is, a veritable treasure of murals by the 3 best known Mexican Muralism artists.
 I spent about half an hour trying to take them all in.
 I wish I could have spent more time here but it was time to start making my way back to the airport.

-12 hours is not enough time to see Mexico City, I know that.
+12 hours in Mexico City will never be enough, I know that.
 But if you put your mind to it you can really cover a lot of ground.
 To get back to the airport I called an uber in lieu of public transport.
 I was too tired to consider a bus or subway.
 And anyway, the uber ride was only 124 pesos to get to the airport, less than 7 dollars.